-- Vendors: Produces and provides raw materials.
+- Vendors: Produce and provides raw materials.

-- Producers: Transforms raw materials into products.
+- Producers: Transform raw materials into products.

-- Warehouses: Stores raw materials and products.
+- Warehouses: Store raw materials and products.

-- Distribution Centers: Collects and delivers products.
+- Distribution centers: Collect and delivers products.

-- Retailers: Offers products to consumers via online or brick and mortar stores.
+- Retailers: Offers products to consumers via online or brick-and-mortar stores.

 - Availability: Consumers look for a variety of offerings in any quantities they desire.